osmandapp/web/main/blog/2017-12-01-ios-2-0/index.md

     </tr>
 </table>

-If you press the gear button in the navigation context menu, you'll also see a list of settings helping you to <b>adjust the route</b>.
+If you press the gear button in the navigation context menu, you'll also see a list of settings helping you to **adjust the route**.
 You can select to avoid border crossing,  motorways, ice roads, fords, etc. It's also possible to pick a fuel-efficient way or follow a GPX track.

 <table>
   <tr>